Inspiration comes to me in the light of dawn, a glowing sunset, the gesture of a windblown tree or reflections in smooth waters.

 Upcoming WorkshopsSee Workshop Details

 I have several workshops in the next few months.
-Stone Mountain Plein Art Paint Out is on September 30th.
-I also have workshops in November and January.
+From November 3rd through 5th, I have a 3 day workshop at the North Gwinnett Arts Association.
+I also have workshops in January and more in 2017.
 I hope you can make it to one of these!

 Workshop Oils and Pastels

 Please join us for a 3 day workshop at the North Gwinnett Arts Association.
 See www.ngaa4arts.com or call 678-878-2818 to sign up.

 After Christmas relaxer!
 Come join us for fun.
 Contact Margaret or Paula, with the the Quinlan Visual Arts Center, at 770-536-2575 to sign up.